-To cure tooth decay, you need to make a dentist appointment to experienced and dedicated family dentist open Saturdays who can recognize decay and offer tooth decay treatment in the earliest stages.
+To cure tooth decay, you need to make a dentist appointment to experienced and dedicated family dentist who can recognize decay and offer tooth decay treatment in the earliest stages.
 The top rated Yonkers dentists are painless dental practitioners who can treat your entire family.
 They help you prevent cavities and tooth decay so you can maintain your optimal oral health and maximize your smile power.

 You don’t always get fair warning when you start having tooth decay.
-And while tooth pain or oral nerve pain very often accompanies decay, your best chance of heading off decay is to practice healthy habits and maintain regular checkup visits with your top Yonkers dentist.
-A dentist open on Saturday provides you with little excuse to skip appointments, which are your best option for tooth decay treatments.
+And while tooth pain or oral nerve pain very often accompanies decay, your best chance of heading off decay is to practice healthy habits and maintain regular checkup visits with your dentist.
+A dentist provides you with little excuse to skip appointments, which are your best option for tooth decay treatments.

 Once decay has started, you’ll often notice a hole in your tooth or feel sensitivity to hot or cold food and beverages.
 You’re not alone if you do develop cavities; research indicates that about 90 percent of adult Americans experience some level of decay in their lifetimes.
 But it’s estimated that 30 percent of those do nothing to cure tooth decay.